spiffyui/spiffyui/spiffyui-template-maven/MY_PROJECT/README.md

 This is an application created from the [Spiffy UI Framework](http://www.spiffyui.org) project creator, which builds a simple REST application with Apache Maven.

-Building and Running Spiffy UI
+Building and Running MY_PROJECT
 --------------------------------------

 This project is built with [Apache Maven](http://maven.apache.org/).

-Go to your project's root directory and run the following two commands:
+Go to your project's root directory and run the following command:

     mvn jetty:run-war